emilianvrd/Maneuvers/Science maneuvers/Equipment.md

 **Ranged Trip** The weapon can be used to Trip with the Athletics skill within the weapon’s first range increment.
 The skill check takes a –2 circumstance penalty.
 You can add the weapon’s item bonus to attack rolls as a bonus to the check.
 A ranged trip weapon doesn’t deal any damage when used to Trip.
 These weapons are usually thrown.

 **Rapid-fire** These weapons fire numerous shots with short delay.
 If you make two Gunnery attacks with a weapon with this trait, you can make another Gunnery attack as a Free action.
+You do not add any bonuses that apply on an attack to this special attack.

 **Razing** Razing weapons are particularly good at damaging objects, structures, and vehicles.
 Whenever you deal damage to an object (including shields), structure, or vehicle with a razing weapon, the object takes an amount of additional damage equal to double the number of weapon damage dice.